schrodingersbox/split_cat/README.md

 ## TODO

-  * Spec all the new code
+  * Spec all the new code - Experiment.factory
-  * Only experiments in the config should be enabled
-  * Need to add structure checking again
-  * Need to update non-structure fields from config

-  * Modify experiment_full to include subject hypos and goals

-  * Add split test probability calculator?
-  * Flag for goals in funnel format and percentage along funnel, rather than of overall

   * Show which experiments are active in index and show pages

   * Experiment pages & helpers